Celebrating a P-8A project milestone

 The P-8A has modern surveillance sensors, electronic support measures, self-protection systems and a communications suite of radios, data links and satellite communication.
 A fuel capacity of almost 34 tonnes, gives the P-8A the ability to remain on station 2,000 kilometres from base.

-P-8A Poseidon statistics:
+P-8A Poseidon Statistics

 Wingspan: 123.6 ft (37.64 m)